When did we stop trying things?

 What did the Lord teach me in that art class?

-When I was in college, I took a computer graphics class, and midway through the semester, we presented our art project in class.
+In college, I took a computer graphics class, and midway through the semester, we presented our art project in class.
 I was terrified leading up to that moment.

 As the day came to share our art project, I remember praying, “Lord, you have to do this.”
 I was terrified to speak in front of others, and the only experience I had speaking in front of a class was in High School, which was disastrous.
 But God changed things that day.
 The day I shared my work, I became alive.